andreapdr/gFun/readme.md

-  --batch_bert          set batchsize for the BertGen, default 4 --muse_dir            path to the MUSE polylingual word embeddings (default ../embeddings) --gru_wce             deploy WCE embedding as embedding layer of the GRU View Generator --patience_rnn        set early stop patience for the RecurrentGen, default 50 --rnn_dir             set the path to a pretrained RNN model (i.e., -g view generator) --bert_dir            set the path to a pretrained mBERT model (i.e., -b view generator) --gpus                specifies how many GPUs to use per node
+  --batch_bert          set batchsize for the BertGen, default 4 --muse_dir            path to the MUSE polylingual word embeddings (default ../embeddings) --gru_wce             deploy WCE embedding as embedding layer of the GRU View Generator --rnn_dir             set the path to a pretrained RNN model (i.e., -g view generator) --bert_dir            set the path to a pretrained mBERT model (i.e., -b view generator) --gpus                specifies how many GPUs to use per node